 Getting Rid of Lace Bugs

-Instead of harsh insecticides, we recommend treating any plants affected by lace bugs with an insecticidal soap (affiliate link), following the directions available on the container.
+Instead of harsh insecticides, we recommend treating any plants affected by lace bugs with insecticidal soap, following the directions available on the container.
 In addition to this treatment, make sure that your plants and soil are otherwise in good health.
 Add compost and a healthy layer of mulch if needed, and consider incorporating soil amendments for the overall benefit of your crops.

-Finally, if you still haven’t had luck getting rid of lace bugs, try treating the affected plants with a solution containing Spinosad (affiliate link).
+Finally, if you still haven’t had luck getting rid of lace bugs, try treating the affected plants with a solution containing Spinosad.
 Use caution when using this ingredient and do not use during the plant’s flowering phase.